RapidCodeLab/gopusher-wiki/docs/02-install-1.md

 ## Preparing Domain

-Log into your domain control panel and based on the example down below, add the following DSN records:
+Log into your domain control panel and based on the example down below, add the following DNS records:

     Record: A, Subdomain: web.yourdomain.com , IP: your server ipv4
     Racord: A, Subdomain: events.yourdomain.com , IP:  your server ipv4